The Mackey Sasser Story

 After Sasser left the big leagues, he took the head coaching job at his alma mater, Wallace Community College in Alabama.
 But even today, some 12 years after his career ended, Mackey was still searching for answers to his mysterious throwing ailment.
 He claimed that not a day went by without someone asking him what had happened to him and his throwing.
 Mackey stated that there are times today as a coach when he still struggles to throw batting practice to his team.
 He continues to have trouble smoothly releasing the ball without hesitating.
 In fact, it’s this very same 19 year old performance problem that continues to keep him out of coaching at a professional level today, a dream that persists to this day.
 “I could probably be a damn good coach at the Major League level.
 The only reason I don’t do it is because if I had to throw a batting practice, I mean…, it’s embarrassing."

 RSPPs do not come out of the blue.
 They are not something that you can “catch” from an infected teammate and they have absolutely nothing to do with being a “head case” or mentally weak.
 They are, instead the byproducts of the gradual accumulation within the athlete’s mind/body of physical and emotional injuries over the course of the athlete’s life and career.
-By the time the actual performance problem becomes visible to the athlete, coaches and the general public, most, if not all of these earlier traumas have either long been forgotten or completely dismissed as having any importance or relevance to the repetitive performance problem.
+By the time the actual performance problem becomes visible to the athlete, coaches and the general public, most, if not all of these earlier upsets have either long been forgotten or completely dismissed as having any importance or relevance to the repetitive performance problem.
 However, the athlete’s body has not forgotten and in fact, has been unknowingly keeping an exquisitely detailed scorecard of these injuries and their attached emotions.

 It’s the physical and emotional effects of this detailed scorecard within the athlete’s body that is ultimately responsible for interfering with his/her natural talent, countless hours of training and extensive performance experience.
 How is it possible for any athlete who was an MVP at every level in which he played the game to be unable to successfully execute the most basic of skills?
 The athlete’s mind and body always hold the answer.

 Sasser had a number of significant injuries over the course of his high school, college and professional career which unknowingly formed the foundation of his performance difficulties.
-In addition, he experienced several earlier, profound non-sports related traumas, and all of these further contributed to the later emergence of his throwing “yips.”
-As we outline these negative experiences, it’s interesting to note that not one of the more than fifty professionals that Mackey saw over the course of his career ever inquired about any of these injuries/events or their possible relationship to his then current throwing troubles
+In addition, he experienced several earlier, profound non-sports related upsets, and all of these further contributed to the later emergence of his throwing “yips.”
+As we outline these negative experiences, it’s interesting to note that not one of the more than fifty professionals that Mackey saw over the course of his career ever inquired about any of these injuries/events or their possible relationship to his then current throwing troubles.

 As Mackey recalled his early childhood, he shared two pieces of his history right off the bat.
 The first was that his father had always suffered from a very severe rheumatoid condition that significantly limited his activities and left him crippled with pain.
 This made it virtually impossible for his dad to throw the ball overhand when they started playing catch when Mackey was just a very young boy.
 Instead, his father would have to flip the ball underhanded to his son.
 Mackey’s father coped with his persistent pain by self-medicating himself with alcohol.
 He was described as a “quiet alcoholic” and, as a consequence, Mackey soon took on a caretaker role in the family starting at a very young age.